HTTP Resilience Layer

 // 1.
 Presigned URL validation (synchronous, throws on failure)

-// 2.
-Rate limit acquire (async, waits for token)
+// 3.
+Rate limit acquire (async, waits for token); releases claimed probe slot on throw

-// a. doRequest() — build headers, inject auth, call transport
+// b. doRequest() — build headers, inject auth, call transport

 }Header injection in doRequest()